What is the easiest way to switch from macOS + Linux

 You can also see a list of all installed applications (just like Launchpad on a Mac).
 Click the icon Show applications in the dock or the keyboard shortcut Super + A.

-Linux is generally fast enough even on older hardware and takes up very little disk space compared to macOS.
-And unlike macOS, you can remove any pre-installed apps you don't need.
+Usually Linux It works fast enough even on older hardware and takes up very little disk space compared to macOSAnd unlike macOS, you can remove any pre-installed apps that you don't need.

 Customize GNOME for you